MrVeit/Veittech-SMAI-Appodeal/README.md

 # Usage template banner ad

-### Ad Caching:
+### Ad Caching

-The implementation of caching of advertisements in all types of banners coincides with the logic [of use for video advertising](https://github.com/MrVeit/Veittech-SMAI-Appodeal/edit/master/README.md#ad-caching) and has the following form:
+The implementation of caching of advertisements in all types of banners coincides with the logic [of use for video advertising](https://github.com/MrVeit/Veittech-SMAI-Appodeal?tab=readme-ov-file#ad-caching) and has the following form:
 ```c#
 public void CacheBannerAd()
 {